lubiana/no-framework-tutorial/04-development-helpers.md

 ```

 During the first install you need to allow the extension installer to actually install the extension.
 The second command
-installs some more strict rulesets and activates them in phpstan.
+installs some more strict rules and activates them in phpstan.

 If we now rerun phpstan it already tells us about some errors we have made: